How to Say Good Morning in Spanish: Greetings & Wishes

 Morning Well-Being Inquiries

 These greetings focus specifically on checking in on the other person’s state.
+When someone asks how do you say morning in spanish for checking on someone’s health, these phrases are perfect.

 • ¿Cómo te sientes hoy? – “How are you feeling today?”